-- \$90 non-refundable application fee for applicants with international credentials - exceptional applicants with a bachelor's degree in mechanical engineering, manufacturing engineering, industrial engineering, or a closely related discipline, from a regionally accredited university will be considered for admission.
-These exceptional applicants will be required to complete an additional 24 semester credit hours of
+- \$90 non-refundable application fee for applicants with international credentials - completed master's degree in mechanical engineering, manufacturing engineering, industrial engineering, or a closely related discipline, from an accredited college or university - official transcripts from each institution where course credit was granted

-- mechanical, manufacturing, or industrial engineering master's level courses when admitted. - official transcripts from each institution where course credit was granted - GRE scores are not required for applicants with a minimum 3.5 GPA (on a 4.0 scale) in all completed undergraduate course work. - GRE scores (general test only) required for applicants with GPA less than 3.5 on all completed undergraduate course work - resume/CV outlining education, work experience, scholarships/ grants, publications/presentations, and other accomplishments - statement of purpose outlining the applicant's personal history and goals that are relevant to obtaining this doctoral degree and explaining why the applicant wants to purse this degree at TXST - three letters of recommendation evaluating the applicant's skill and potential for the degree program - interviews may be conducted with semifinalists as part of the admission process.
+- competitive GPA - · official GRE (general test only) with competitive scores - resume/CV outlining education, work experience, scholarships/ grants, publications/presentations, and other accomplishments

+- statement of purpose outlining the applicant's personal history and goals that are relevant to obtaining this doctoral degree and explaining why the applicant wants to purse this degree at TXST. - three letters of recommendation evaluating the applicant's skill and potential for the degree program. - interviews may be conducted with semifinalists as part of the admission process.